 Hey ladies, here are a few tips just for you as you prepare what to pack for London!

 The most versatile item you can pack for what to wear in London at night – and for daytime sightseeing – is the classic little black dress.
 It’s light and airy enough for warm summer weather – and for chillier spring and fall days – add a pair of leggings underneath and top off with a scarf, and you’ll be more than ready to hit up the town.
 A simple bangle and pair of earrings will add just the right touch for a fancier night out.
 You can’t go wrong!

 For what to wear in London in rainy weather – which occurs year-round – a raincoat that’s a step up from an overly casual outdoors rain jacket is recommended.
 A waterproof, belted trench coat is a classic, attractive alternative that fits into London street fashion while being functional and comfortable.

-- For convenience – for London nightlife, carrying a backpack – or even a stylish day bag – isn’t practical nor very fashionable.
+For London nightlife, carrying a backpack – or even a stylish day bag – isn’t practical nor very fashionable.
 You’ll want a small crossbody purse that will securely and conveniently hold your cell phone, money and credit card, and some lip gloss or lip balm.
 It’ll pack away easily when not in use, and you’ll appreciate having it.

 Males – What to Pack for London

 Fellas, we have some tips specifically for you too as you plan what to pack for London!

 Ok guys, you too want to blend into London street fashion by packing a few classic pieces that come together for a polished look.
 Remember that baggy clothes and sports graphic tees will instantly peg you as a tourist.
 A couple of London outfit ideas for you: a pair of slim fitting dark jeans with a solid, neutral-colored t-shirt for a warm-weather casual look; and a pair of well-fitted trousers with a button-up shirt topped with a slim sweater for what to wear in London at night.